Please enable javascript for the best experience. CSUF | Department of Finance - Finance Course Descriptions | Orange County, CA

 Put and call options, option pricing theory and models.
 Financial futures pricing, hedging strategies and models.
 Institutional characteristics of futures trading.
 Options and futures on stock indices.
 Options on futures, theoretical relationship between options and futures.

-FIN 454 Real Estate Market Analysis ( 3 units)
+FIN 454 Real Estate Economics ( 3 units)

 Factors and influences of urban growth and development.
 Economic factors and real estate supply and demand.
 Location theory and urban growth patterns.
 Public policy as a factor in real estate development.
 Analysis of real estate markets.